Updated December 2020

-The growing interest in QPAC® in techical glass applications can be attributed to the following properties:
+The growing interest in QPAC® in technical glass applications can be attributed to the following properties:

 - QPAC® is compatible with a variety of sealing glasses and metals

-- QPAC®'s viscosities and molecular weights can be custom-tailored for specific solution or paste requirements.
+- QPAC®'s viscosities and molecular weights can be custom-tailored for a specific solution or paste requirements.

 - Both QPAC® 25 polyethylene carbonate and QPAC® 40 polypropylene carbonate are naturally tacky and their degrees of plasticity can be adjusted as necessary.

 - Decomposition is complete through three phases; solid, liquid, and vapor.

 - Upon decomposition, QPAC® leaves very low ash residue with the complete burnout of carbon.